Housebreaking (Potty Training) For Puppies and Adult Dogs

 Except for the details.

-I can guide you through the transitions, as well as show you different techniques for crate training, keeping your pup in a small indoor pen, newspaper training, litter box training, and doggy door training.
+I can guide you through the transitions, as well as show you different techniques for crate training, newspaper training, litter box training, and doggy door training.
 There are some right ways – and lots of wrong ways – to teach these housebreaking methods.